1984

 want to miss out on the whole mixing process."

-(Reading lines like these you start to get an idea why things became so difficult
+When reading lines like these you start to get an idea why things became so difficult

-studio, knowing he and the other two would make a good job.
-On the other hand -
+in the studio, knowing he and the other two would do a good job.
+Alan didn't mind at

-Released at the same time as Frankie Goes To Hollywood's massive hit, Relax,
+Released at the same time as Frankie Goes To Hollywood's massive hit Relax

-the aim was to emulate the same "fat, round bass sound" for Master And
+the aim was to emulate the same "fat, round bass sound" for Master and

 Servant.